fcpg/vim-kickfix/README.md

 [![asciicast](https://asciinema.org/a/iIfNKV7cK1UqdBnSAhoZksNLe.png)](https://asciinema.org/a/iIfNKV7cK1UqdBnSAhoZksNLe)

-It also provides "zebra-striped" syntax highlighting, grouping lines by file.
+It also provides "zebra-striped" syntax highlighting and folding, grouping lines by file.

 Usage
 ------